Developers now have many technologies available for projects. But these are some of the biggest and most basic advantages ASP.NET provides.

 Microsoft released 3.5 with Visual Studio 2008 and Windows Server 2008 on November 19, 2007.
 In this version, AJAX was introduced as part of the framework for the first time.
 Microsoft also added LINQ and a few data controls, such as Listview and Data pager.
 Microsoft released Service Pack 1 for ASP.NET 3.5 on August 11, 2008.
 The pack introduced ASP.NET dynamic data modeling.

 Microsoft introduced this version along with Visual Studio 2010 on April 12, 2010.
 This ASP deployment further enhanced ASP.NET’s core features, such as ASP.NET MVC, ASP.NET Multi-Targeting, dynamic data and chart controls.
 Meta keyword and description capabilities helped in creating web pages that are SEO friendly.

 Microsoft released 4.5 with Visual Studio 2012 and Windows Server 2012 for Windows 8 on August 15, 2012.
 It offered support for HTML5 and CSS3 and also brought about MVC 4 technology.
 It greatly improved web forms and data access services.

 This version of the ASP.NET application was made public with Visual Studio 2013 for Windows Server 2012 R2 and Windows 8.1.
-It included Bootstrap, ASP.NET Scaffolding and ASP.NET Identity.
-This translates to more responsive web design, reduced time to develop standard data operations and improved login functionality.
+It included Bootstrap, ASP.NET Scaffolding, and ASP.NET Identity.
+This translates to a more responsive web design, reduced time to develop standard data operations, and improved login functionality.

 This is the ASP latest version.
 Released November 18, 2015, it is considered part of an entirely new Microsoft project, ASP.NET Core.
 Thus, it’s also known as ASP.NET Core 1.0 (ASP dot net Core) or ASP Core.